-Applicants may have pending ERC Starting or Consolidator grants at the time of application for a Laureate award.
+Applicants may have a pending ERC grant application at the time of application for a Laureate award.
 Where an applicant for a Laureate award secures an ERC award during the Laureate application process or in the conditional offer phase, the Laureate application/award will be terminated.
 In these circumstances, Laureate applicants are required to inform the Council immediately of the ERC award.